bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsSH3d.md

 ![](sh3dbranches.png)

-There are 19 banches that were discovered.
+There are 19 branches that were discovered.
 You can plot the solutions on the branches using

 ```julia
 fig = Figure(resolution = (1200, 900))